 Virtual backups require the extra step of duplicating physical data and may necessitate additional disk purchases.
 These factors are particularly relevant in scenarios where companies use a mix of virtual and physical tape backup processes that may exceed 200 GB/hour in volume when combined.

-Another major reason for using VTL is to cut out the middleman who is taking your tapes off-site.
+Another major reason for using VTL is security, since it allows you to cut out the middleman who is taking your tapes off-site.
 With VTL, you can transfer your tapes off-site without the physical aspects of having someone manually picking them up.
 Most VTLs can duplicate themselves across your network, so you could do VTL backups in Chicago and have the device mirrored to a location in Minneapolis, for example.
 Many banks are excited about this technology for securing their data physically from a third party.

 If you’re experimenting with VTL solutions, consider incorporating backup automation software into your save and restore processes.